 - Great customer service (fast and helpful assistance on a consistent basis)

-For me (and countless other travel bloggers), the company that delivers on these three aspects is SiteGround.
+For me (and countless other bloggers), the company that delivers on these three aspects is SiteGround.

 Thanks to SiteGround, my website has 100% uptime and lightning-fast page load times.
-Not to mention, their impeccable customer service has bailed me out from my own silly mistakes on several occasions.
+Not to mention, their impeccable customer service has bailed me out of my own silly mistakes on several occasions.

 Ready?
 Let’s get started.